 If you are interested in taking this exam please visit the link above for more information.
 Please visit the Counseling Office for more information about taking it here on campus.

 Selective Service System - all young men must register when they turn 18.
-You can lose eligibility for grants and loans for college, and other lifetime benefits if you don't register.
+You can lose eligibility for grants and loans for college, as well as other lifetime benefits if you don't register.

 There are five Service Academies that offer a path to service combined with a college education.
 Students who attend these academies finish with a college degree and are commissioned officers upon graduation.